You can find the MHS Course Guide here

 Grades: 9, 10, 11

-Prerequisite: CC Regents Algebra I (75 or better) or Common Core Geometry and a score of 65 or better on the Common Core Algebra I Regents Exam.
+Prerequisite: Successful completion of CC Regents Algebra I and a score of 75 or better on the CC Algebra I Regents Exam.

-This course will cover the same material as CC Regents Geometry but will give students an additional 40 min support lab.
-It will reinforce topics covered in Algebra and introduce logic, right–triangle geometry, area and volume of geometric shapes, transformations and properties of quadrilaterals and triangles.
-This course enables students to take the Common Core Geometry Regents Exam in June.
+This course will reinforce topics covered in CC Algebra I and introduce logic, right–triangle geometry, area and volume of geometric shapes, transformations, properties of quadrilaterals and triangles, and geometric proof.
+This course meets three of the four days in the day rotation schedule.
+This course prepares students to take the CC Geometry Regents exam in June.

 Credit: 1